Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-V9vVWjA75-0.md

 # [August 10th, 2021 Livestream](../2021-08-10.md)
 ## Q&A: How many more updates will you publish before launch
 https://www.youtube.com/watch?v=V9vVWjA75-0
-This question was possibly duplicated with a more recent answer: [March 8th, 2022 Livestream Q&A: How many releases until 1.0?](./yt-VCC3bWwqnkw.md) [https://www.youtube.com/watch?v=VCC3bWwqnkw](https://www.youtube.com/watch?v=VCC3bWwqnkw)
+This question was possibly duplicated with a more recent answer: [March 22nd, 2022 Livestream Q&A: Do you think you guys are close to 1.0?](./yt-D0Za_7YA9G0.md) [https://www.youtube.com/watch?v=D0Za_7YA9G0](https://www.youtube.com/watch?v=D0Za_7YA9G0)

 ### Topics